juliauhr/50VRARMR/README.md

-# AN AR GAME BASED ON YOUR LIBRARY’S CATALOG SYSTEM
+# An AR Game Based on Your Library’s Catalog System